Financial Aid & Scholarship Services

 - Recipients of financial aid grants and loans who drop credits or withdraw may be required to return all or a portion of awarded Title IV funds.
 Further information regarding the return of Title IV funds is available on the NMSU web site at http://fa.nmsu.edu/resources/return-of-title-iv-funds/.

-Financial Aid Warning: “Warning” is a status assigned to a student who fails to make satisfactory academic progress at a school that evaluates satisfactory academic progress at the end of each payment period and/or term, and chooses to allow students who fail its progress standards to continue to receive aid.
-If the student has not returned to satisfactory standing after this additional semester, he or she will be suspended from further financial assistance until the satisfactory progress standards are met.
+Financial Aid Warning: “Warning” is a status assigned to a student the first semester they fail to meet the standard of satisfactory academic progress measured as Qualitative Progress and Completion Rate.
+If the student has not returned to satisfactory standing after this warning semester, he or she will be suspended from further financial assistance until satisfactory progress standards are met.

 Financial Aid Suspension: Students are suspended from receiving financial aid if they do not meet satisfactory academic progress standards.
 Students on financial aid suspension will not receive any form of federal or state financial aid (grants, loans, work-study).
 Financial aid eligibility is reinstated when all standards of satisfactory progress are met.

-The Appeals Process: Students suspended from financial aid may appeal the suspension if there are mitigating circumstances affecting their progress.
+The Appeals Process: Students suspended from financial aid may appeal the suspension if there are extenuating circumstances affecting their progress.
 Students who would like to appeal the suspension must submit an appeal form which can be obtained at the NMSU-A Financial Aid Office.
 They must also submit all required documentation to University Financial Aid and Scholarship Services.
-A committee will review the appeal and may grant reinstatement of financial aid based on mitigating circumstances that directly contributed to deficient academic performance.
+A committee will review the appeal and may grant reinstatement of financial aid based on extenuating circumstances that directly contributed to deficient academic performance.
 Appeals are evaluated on a term-by-term basis.
 All appeals, including relevant documentation, must be submitted by the semester deadline based on the current semester of enrollment.
-A student may appeal the termination of eligibility only twice during his or her career at New Mexico State University.
+A student may appeal the termination of eligibility only twice during his or her career within the New Mexico State University system.